Enquire

 Be conscious that Grand Bassin is a holy site for Hindus.
 Always be respectful in the temples by wearing modest clothing and removing your shoes before entering.

-There are two entrances to Black River Gorges National Park, and at each, there’s a visitor center where you can ask about trails and pick up maps.
+There are two entrances to Black River Gorges National Park, and at each, there’s a visitor centre where you can ask about trails and pick up maps.
 If you want to head off the main hiking trails in Black River Gorges National Park, hiring a guide is a good idea.

 The main trails take between three and four hours.
 If you’re a botany buff, plan your trip between September and January, when it’s the flowering season in Black River Gorges National Park.